webpack/react-starter/NOTES/HowStuffWorks.md

 Regarding the paths that store data travels (from https://github.com/webpack/react-starter/pull/51 )
 > Q: How is it triggered to refresh everything from the server,
-> A: config/app.jsx invalidates store data when you change the page.
+> A: `config/mainApp.jsx` invalidates store data when you change the page.
 When the pages read the data again it is invalid and will be refetched.

 > Q: how does it propagate changes when the user edits items, and
-> A: The component fires an action (from app/actions.jsx) on edit.
-The action is handled in app/mainStores.jsx and writes some items on stores.
-The stores update their internal cache (which is displayed on the page as optimistic update) and do server requests (through their registered handlers in app/mainStores.jsx.
+> A: The component fires an action (from `app/actions.jsx`) on edit.
+The action is handled in `app/mainStores.jsx` and writes some items on stores.
+The stores update their internal cache (which is displayed on the page as optimistic update) and do server requests (through their registered handlers in `app/mainStores.jsx`.

 > Q: how do values travel before ending up in some components render() ?
-> A: component requests values from store in getState() -> app/mainStores.jsx read (unavailable or invalidated) data from server -> internal items-store cache for the store -> getState() -> components this.state -> render()
+> A: component requests values from store in getProps() -> `app/mainStores.jsx` read (unavailable or invalidated) data from server -> internal `items-store` cache for the store -> getProps() -> components this.props -> render()

 > Q: how does the queue combine multiple requests?
 I cant imagine subsequent add/remove/edits would result in just one rest call.. do they?
 > A: items-store store a single update per entry.
 Any subsequent updateItem() call causes both updates to be merged (mergeUpdates from items-store).
 Requests from stores to the server are queued (queueRequest in app/mainStores.jsx).
 Here only a single ongoing request is allowed.
 All writes that happen in the meantime are merged into a single write.